JanaGileza/riddles-app/backlog.md

 1. Upon user feedback, determine if focus modal should be changed to a simple UI visual feedback instead.
 2. Turn off ability to type in answer box after 3 attempts potentially
+3. Add shading to buttons when cursor is hovering over to give more user feedback

 ## Tech Debt